Duber/duber.github.io/_posts/2016-09-24-disable-azure-webjobs.markdown

 author:     "Start Bootstrap"
 ---

-<p>In Azure, if you want to prevent a web app's webjobs from running at any cost, you can add the following app setting to your website:</p>
+In Azure, if you want to prevent a web app's webjobs from running at any cost, you can add the following app setting to your website:

 <blockquote>WEBJOBS_STOPPED = 1</blockquote>

-<p>Keep in mind that, otherwise, webjobs may run even when the app is stopped.</p>
+Keep in mind that, otherwise, webjobs may run even when the app is stopped.

+Where does this magic come from ?
+From kudu's documentation: [link](https://github.com/projectkudu/kudu/wiki/Web-Jobs){: target="_blank" }